JahodaPaul/FIT_CTU/README.md

 -------------------------------------------------------------------------------
 Warning: Do not try to copy these, these are meant only as a guide to get as much points as possible.
-Copying will only hurt you.
+Copying them will only hurt you.

 Warning: It was writen in a way to get as much points in as little time as possible.
 Code is not always pretty.